library(sbcrs)

 }

-The parameter seed in gen_data is used to set the random seed.
+is used to set the random seed.
 It is important to set the random seed in all four functions, otherwise the rank statistics will be biased.
-Moreover, because the same value of seed is passed to all four functions, it is good practice to add an offset when setting the seed.
+Moreover, because the same value of seed

 Generate random parameters (but not the modeled data) from the prior distributions indicated in the Stan model.

-Generate the modeled parameter—the one that is defined in the data section of the Stan model and modeled probabilistically in the model section.
+section.
 This parameter needs to be generated from the same likelihood (conditional on the model parameters) indicated by the Stan model.

 Define a function to draw samples from the Stan model.
-This function ties together the Stan model my_model and the lists returned by the functions defined above.
-When calling rstan::sampling, pass in a list concatenated from the data and modeled_data lists.
+This function ties together the Stan model my_model

-To create a new calibration object, call SBC$new() passing in references to the functions defined above.
+To create a new calibration object, call SBC$new()

 Calibration involves generating data and parameters, and sampling from a Stan model many times.
 To speed up this process, take advantage of all of your machine’s cores.